piazzesiNiccolo/ASE/04_testing.md

 Black box tests derived from system specification

 It is a form of system testing:
-- Separate not developiong team should be responsible
+- Separate not developing team should be responsible

 - Objective of release testing is to check that the system meets its requirements and is good enough for external use (validation testing)